saghiralfasly/SynthBRSet/README.md

 ```

 **Note**:
-* Depending on the used python enviromenet, it may be required to install some missing packages.
+* Depending on the used python environment, it may be required to install some missing packages.
-* This code with minor changes can be eaisly used to generate 3D-graphics-based visual dataset for several applications.
+* This code with minor changes can be easily used to generate a 3D-graphics-based visual dataset for several applications.

 ## Citation
 ```